-This picture is much cracked, particularly the blue drapery of the Virgin, and the naked back of the figure above-mentioned.-A print by Alexander Voct.
+This picture is much cracked, particu-ANTWERF. larly the blue drapery of the Virgin, and the naked back of the figure abovementioned.-A print by Alexander Voct.

-The altar of the chapel of St. Do.
-CARAVAGE mainick, a black picture by Caravaggio; the Virgin and Christ with St. Dominick, and other saints.
+The altar of the chapel of St. Do-CARAVAGGE minick, a black picture by Caravaggio; the Virgin and Christ with St. Dominick, and other saints.

 About the church are represented the mysteries of St. Rosaria, and other subjects painted by various painters: the best of these pictures are those by Rubens and Jordaens.
 The flagellation of Christ is by Rubens.
-This picture, though admirably painted, is disagreeable to look at; the black and bloody stripes are marked with two much fidelity; and some of the figures are awkwardly scourging with their left hand.-A print by Pontius.
+This picture, though admirably painted, is disagreable to look at; the black and bloody stripes are marked with two much fidelity; and some of the figures are awkwardly scourging with their left hand.-A print by Pontius.

-The picture of Jordaens is the Cruci-Japanese fixion, with the Virgin, St. John, Mary
+The picture of Jordaens is the Cruci- JORDAENS. fixion, with the Virgin, St. John, Mary

-Magdalen, and St. Elizabeth; much in the manner of Rubens.
+ANTWERP Magdalen, and St. Elizabeth; much in the manner of Rubens.